 According to Dr. Jones, egg donation is a helpful option in the following situations:

 - Ovaries are missing from the reproductive tract.

-- Women who have genetic disorders that make their eggs not function.
-And in those type of patients, the best chance of having a child is to use donor eggs.
-If they have a uterus, they can still carry the embryo and have a healthy pregnancy.
+- Eggs are not functional due to genetic disorders: “In this case, the best chance of having a child is to use donor eggs.
+If a person has a uterus, they can still carry the embryo and have a healthy pregnancy.”

 - Same-sex male couples: “If there is no egg, they would need a donor egg, and they would also need a gestational carrier.”

 - Several IVF (In vitro fertilization) attempts have been unsuccessful.

 - Trans women don’t have ovaries or a uterus, so they need a donor and gestational carrier.
 On the other hand, trans men generally have eggs, as long as they have ovaries, but age is the biggest indicator of whether someone is able to make an embryo.
 So as long as they’re in their reproductive years, they’ll have lots of eggs and probably won’t need a donor, even if they’ve been on hormone therapy for a long time.
 They have the option of getting pregnant naturally or using IVF (In vitro fertilization) if they want to carry a baby to term.